ihaveamac/9.6-dbgen-xmls/README.md

 ## Using the XMLs
 To quickly download all the XMLs, click "Clone or download" then "[Download ZIP](https://github.com/ihaveamac/9.6-dbgen-xmls/archive/master.zip)" near the top of this page.
 Then place the `mmap` folder at the root of your 3DS SD card, and replace `boot.3dsx` with `new_boot.3dsx`, or use it like any other homebrew application.
 <img src="https://github.com/ihaveamac/ihaveamac.github.io/raw/master/downloadzip.png" width="360" height="186">
-[`new_boot.3dsx`](https://github.com/ihaveamac/9.6-dbgen-xmls/blob/master/new_boot.3dsx) is based on commit [`56a3d77`](https://github.com/smealum/3ds_hb_menu/tree/56a3d771a3290c2fd8f2e2138e0e1610400beb26) of [smealum/3ds_hb_menu](https://github.com/smealum/3ds_hb_menu) and is required to launch titles with these XMLs.
+[`new_boot.3dsx`](https://github.com/ihaveamac/9.6-dbgen-xmls/blob/master/new_boot.3dsx) is reposted from the [Homebrew Launcher site](http://smealum.github.io/3ds/) and starter kit, and is required to launch titles with these XMLs.

 ## Probably Frequently Asked Questions
 #### I keep getting a red screen when trying to use a 9.6+ title
-* You might not be using the latest Homebrew Launcher build in this repository.
-The latest in the starter pack and mashers's Grid Launcher currently don't support custom memmaps.
+* You might not be using the latest Homebrew Launcher build in the starter kit or this repository. mashers's Grid Launcher currently don't support custom memmaps.
 * You might not have the XML for the title.
 Search for its name or title ID in the repository.
 * Check to see that you're using \*hax 2.7(the version is usually displayed when starting it).
 Update the payload and try again.
 * The XML might not exist in the repo yet.